 Why not compare different solutions for one problem?
 Or even your product to your competitor’s product (never lie, be honest about this – otherwise you can lose a lot of trust with your audience).

 19. Product tips

 Share some tips about a product you guess not everybody of your audience might know about?
 Or a solution to a problem, which is a little creative?

 20. A series post

 This kind of post could solve some of your “what should I write” problems.
 If you have something like “This week in the xy industry” and simply collect the most important updates and news from your niche in a post, it will save you a lot of brainstorming on new topics to write about.

 I hope you found some new ideas on what to tell on your blog next time you are running out of ideas.
-The best advice I can give about “idea block” is to keep your eye, ears and mind open to what is going on around you.
-And never confide yourself to a quiet room with no personal contact to other people.
-The interaction to your fellow entrepreneurs is the best source for new blog post ideas you will ever find.
+The best advice I can give about “idea block” is to keep your eye, ears, and mind open to what is going on around you.
+And never confine yourself to a quiet room with no personal contact with other people.
+The interaction with your fellow entrepreneurs is the best source for new blog post ideas you will ever find.

 Is your content marketing not working out as it should – or you hoped for?
 We can help.

 Join us for a free email course about content marketing.

 Learn what is missing in your content marketing that is costing you all chances of content marketing success.